Samuel F. Rogers

 Samuel F. Rogers (July 23, 1834 – November 1, 1905) was a United States Navy Quartermaster received the Medal of Honor for actions during the Korean Expedition.
 He was awarded the medal for his rescue of the mortally wounded Lieutenant Hugh McKee.

-Rogers was born in Rawdon, Quebec in 1834 (his citation erroneously gives a different birthplace & date), as the son of Irish immigrants.
+Rogers was born in Rawdon, Quebec, in 1834 (his citation erroneously gives a different birthplace and date date), the son of Irish immigrants.
 He joined the US Navy in 1856, serving in the American Civil War and the Korean Expedition.
-He left the navy in 1883, and later worked as a lighthouse keeper.
+He left the Navy in 1883, and later worked as a lighthouse keeper.

 Rogers was buried at Forest Home Cemetery, in Forest Park, Illinois.

 Medal of Honor citation

 Rank and organization: Quartermaster, U.S. Navy.
 Born: 1845, Buffalo, N.Y.
 Accredited to: New York.
 G.O.
 No.: 169, 8 February 1872.